 12 Standout Examples of Web Design Portfolios

-A web design portfolio is a hand-picked showcase of projects and case studies that a designer chooses to present his best and most promising work examples to potential clients or employers.
-In the web design industry, portfolios are considered a point of introduction where designers have their first opportunity to introduce themselves, their personality, their artistic style, professionalism, and so on.
-Web design portfolios can include anything from live websites that the designer built, sample projects, case studies, web design templates, or even smaller-scale assets such as typography design, illustrations, logos, etc.
+A web designer’s portfolio is an exhibition of their greatest and most promising projects and case studies to present to prospective clients or companies.
+Portfolios play an important role in the web design market since they give designers their first chance to introduce themselves, their character, their artistic style, their professionalism, and so on.
+Live websites, sample projects, case studies, web design templates, and even smaller-scale assets like typeface design, graphics, logos, etc. can all be included in a web designer’s portfolio.

 Why Do Designers Need a Web Design Portfolio?